Tables game

-Tables games should not be confused with table games which are casino gambling games like roulette or blackjack.
+Tables games should not be confused with table games, which are casino gambling games like roulette or blackjack.

 Name

 The word "tables" is derived from the Latin tabula which primarily meant 'board' or 'plank', but also referred to this genre of game.
-From its plural form, tabulae, come the names in other languages for this family of games including the Anglo-Saxon toefel, German [wurf]zabel, Greek tavli, Italian tavoli, Scandinavian tafl, Spanish tablas and, of course, English and French tables.
+From its plural form, tabulae, come the names in other languages for this family of games including the Anglo-Saxon toefel, German Tafel, Greek tavli, Italian tavoli, Scandinavian tafl, Spanish tablas and, of course, English and French tables.
 The reason for the plural is twofold: first, that a tables board comprises four separate quadrants which are a feature of the play; and second, that tabulae also came to refer to the individual pieces – "tablemen" or "men" for short – used in the various games.

 Definition

 Most, but not all, (Note: For example, Trictrac, is not a race game per se.) tables games are a type of race game.
 They are characterised as being: